wp-plugins/extensible-widgets/readme.txt

 == Changelog ==

+= 0.9 =
+* Added the ability to use custom default settings for each registered Extensible Widget
+* Also with the previous functionality, added the ability to reset back to system default settings
+* Added a documentation page that is included with this plugin

 = 0.8.1 =
 * Cosmetic changes on the administration pages
 * Reworking of the admin pages JavaScript